 Kristin received her Bachelor of Arts Degree from Franklin and Marshall College.
 She has her Masters in Management (MSM) and her Masters of Business Administration (MBA) degree from Albertus Magnus College.

-Kristin’s latest and greatest job has been taking care of her son Andrew with her husband Chris, who owns Vandertech, a computer consulting business.
+Kristin’s latest and greatest job has been raising her son and daughter with her husband Chris, who owns Vandertech, a computer consulting business.

 After receiving a BA degree from Bowdoin College in 1999 and a Masters in Landscape Architecture from the University of Pennsylvania in 2004, Heather worked for six years on the design team for the Central Park Conservancy in New York City specializing in designing playgrounds.